loyjoy/academy/analytics/kpi/kpi.md

 <br>Essential data displayed includes:</br>

-- Screen time (Total screen time spent by all customers within this experience in minutes)
+- Chat starts (Chat starts are recounted individually for each experience
 - Sessions (new session is counted every 30 minutes)
 - Sessions with conversation (counted as soon as the customer interacts)
 - Bounces (counted when customer has neither typed anything in the chat nor clicked on a button)
-- Chat starts (number of chat starts within experience.
-Unlike sessions, this does not apply across processes.
-Chat starts are recounted individually for each experience.
-- Participants (Number of customers that successfully went through a participation module.
-The participation module is mostly used for raffles.
-In this case it counts the unique users, that participated in the raffle.
-- New customers (Number of customers who have entered their mail address in the email module)
+- Screen time (Total screen time spent by all customers within this experience in minutes)
+- Live Chats
+- Total handling time
+- Average handling time

 ![Tiles](tiles.png "Tiles")

 ### Advanced data displayed
-Display advanced data such as:
+Advanced data displayed includes:
   -   Asked for Web push
   -   Single/Double opt-in
   -   Shared via Facebook/email/native/Twitter/WhatsApp